CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Toray Industries, Inc.

-As part of its commitment to workplace innovation, Toray Industries makes provisions to help employees balance work and family life.
+Not only is Toray Industries taking steps to prevent overwork, it is also positioning employee work-life balance as a workplace innovation.
+The aim is to enhance labor productivity and competitiveness by changing employee mindsets, while also creating more supportive workplace environments.
 Since fiscal 2008, regular workplace discussions are held in each workplace to raise awareness of different working styles, and working late at night or on holidays is prohibited, in principle.
 All lights in the workplace are turned off at a certain time at night, and company-wide "no overtime days" take place one day each month.
 The Company has been working on ongoing initiatives to reduce overtime hours and encourage employees to take annual paid leave.
-(Employees used 89.6% of available annual paid leave in fiscal 2021).
+(Employees used 95.7% of available annual paid leave in fiscal 2023).

 In fiscal 2010, Toray Industries set up a Work-Life Balance Committee (renamed the AP-G 2022 Labor-Management Committee in fiscal 2020), which focuses on further improving and operating the systems.
 The committee follows up on work-life balance initiatives, including support for balancing work and family life, reducing excessive working hours, enhancing mental healthcare, and support for healthy work lives.
 In addition to reviewing further possible measures, the committee also analyzes current conditions regarding ideal work styles (required work styles, working conditions, and labor-management rules), identifies the issues involved, and reviews and proposes steps to be taken.